mike-pittelko/BlackMagic-STM32CubeIDE/README.md

      attach 1             -- attach to the first (this should be the part you are debugging if using a BluePill, you may need to change if you're doing something fancier)

 # IMPORTANT - TO START DEBUGGING SESSION
 To start the debugging session of a arm binary, you must select "Run" -> "Debug Configurations....", select the configuraton you just created, then use the "Debug" button on that page.
+Once you have done this once, you can use the "Debug History" menu to start it again.